 Hawaii currently requires you to present a test from one of its Trusted Testing and Travel Partners.
 Any other test will be rejected.
 Luckily, the list of approved options is long and continues growing, with more than 24 options on the mainland U.S.

-Vault Health: At-home tests with real-time audio-visual supervision are available with Vault Health, the first FDA-authorized saliva test.
+At-home tests with real-time audio-visual supervision are available with Vault Health, the first FDA-authorized saliva test.
 Tests are mailed with accurate results in 72 hours or less.
 Information and costs can be found at learn.vaulthealth.com/state-of-hawaii.
+There are also some in-person Vault testing centers in some states.

 The real challenge here is getting a test back in time.